petesfrench/remove-trailing-numbers-from-subheadings/README.md

 ## Description

-A simple JS theme component that removes the trailing numbers from sub-headings in Discourse posts.
+A simple Discourse theme component that uses JS to remove the trailing numbers from sub-heading anchors with Discourse topics.

 ## Example